formkit/docs-content/advanced/context.md

    */
   valid: boolean
   /**
-   * If the validation-visibility has been satisfied and any validation
+   * If validation-visibility has been satisfied and any validation
    * messages should be displayed.
    */
   validationVisible: boolean